I'm Nevets: Nerd, cinephile, TV-junkie, bookworm, gamer, and slacker extraordinaire.

-Many people hear the words Director, Producer, Cinematographer, Editor, and Writer being tossed around so willy-nilly that it makes their head spin.
+Many people hear the words Director, Producer, Cinematographer, Editor, and Writer being tossed around so willy-nilly that it makes their heads spin.
 And ya know what?
 That's okay; it happens.
 But it also makes it incredibly difficult to know exactly who the heck really is the head honcho responsible for the quality of the films you're watching.
 So if there's only one piece of advice you aspiring film aficionados need to take from this list, it should be this: Learn your film directors!
 The importance of this advice cannot be stressed enough if you ever want to be a true movie buff.

 What IS a film director?